 - Anti-inflammatory painkillers.
-They include ibuprofen, which may be prescribed by your GP, but is also available for you to buy over the counter, without a prescription.
-Other types such as diclofenac or naproxen need a prescription.
-Some people may not be able to take anti-inflammatories.
-For example, some people with asthma, high blood pressure, kidney failure, or heart failure.
-Anti-inflammatory painkillers should only be used at the lowest effective dose and for the shortest possible time.
+They include ibuprofen and naproxen which may be prescribed , but is also available to buy over the counter, without a prescription.
+Diclofenac is no longer recommended.
+Some people may not be able to take anti-inflammatories, for example, some people with kidney failure or heart failure.
+Anti-inflammatory medicine should only be used at the lowest effective dose and for the shortest possible time.

 - A stronger painkiller such as codeine is an option if anti-inflammatories do not suit or do not work well.
 This may be taken as co-codamol, which is codeine with paracetamol.
 Constipation is a common side-effect from codeine.
-This may make back pain worse if you need to strain to go to the toilet.
-To prevent constipation, have lots to drink and eat foods with plenty of fibre.
+This may make back pain worse if straining to go to the toilet.
+To prevent constipation, it is important to have lots to drink and to eat foods with plenty of fibre.

-- A muscle relaxant such as diazepam is occasionally prescribed for a few days if the back muscles become very tense and make the pain worse.
+- A muscle relaxant such as diazepam is very occasionally prescribed for a few days if there is muscle spasm which makes the pain worse.
 Diazepam is one of a group of medicines called benzodiazepines which can be habit-forming and should be taken for as short a period of time as possible.
+These medicines are not used very much any longer as the evidence of benefit is very poor and the risks of these medications is considered relatively high.

 Heat such as a hot bath may help to ease pain.

-Treatment may vary and the situation should be reviewed by a doctor if the pain becomes worse, or if the pain persists beyond 4-6 weeks, or if symptoms change.
+Treatment may vary and the situation should be reviewed by a clinician if the pain becomes worse, or if the pain persists beyond 4-6 weeks, or if symptoms change.
 Other pain-relieving techniques may be tried if the pain becomes chronic.